Dinitrogen tetroxide: Production

 and the remainder of the water is removed as nitric acid.
 The gas is essentially pure nitrogen dioxide, which is condensed into dinitrogen tetroxide in a brine-cooled liquefier.

 Dinitrogen tetroxide can also be made through the reaction of concentrated nitric acid and metallic copper.
-This synthesis is more practical in a laboratory setting and is commonly used as a demonstration or experiment in undergraduate chemistry labs.
+This synthesis is practical in a laboratory setting.
+Dinitrogen tetroxide can also be produced by heating metal nitrates.
 The oxidation of copper by nitric acid is a complex reaction forming various nitrogen oxides of varying stability which depends on the concentration of the nitric acid, presence of oxygen, and other factors.
 The unstable species further react to form nitrogen dioxide which is then purified and condensed to form dinitrogen tetroxide.